Safely Resuming Care

 Sponsorship Request Application

-Dignity Health Heart and Vascular Institute of Greater Sacramento is a leader in interventional care.
+Dignity Health Heart and Vascular Institute of Greater Sacramento is a leader in interventional cardiology care.
 Our cardiologists use the latest digital technology and minimally invasive tools.

 An endovascular stent graft is composed of fabric supported by a metal mesh called a stent.
 It can be used for a variety of conditions involving the blood vessels, but most commonly is used to reinforce an aneurysm.
 The stent graft is designed to seal tightly with your artery above and below the aneurysm.
 The graft is stronger than the weakened artery and it allows your blood to pass through it without pushing on the bulge.